 Bite Guards Durham, NC

-Patients who grind their teeth or clench their teeth can benefit from using a custom fit bite guard to both protect the teeth and reduce symptoms associated with too much pressure on the jaw joints.
+Patients who grind or clench their teeth can benefit from using a custom fit bite guard.
+It protects the teeth and reduces symptoms associated with too much pressure on the jaw joints.

 Bite Guards for Teeth Grinding

-Dr. Brent Blaylock provides thorough and comprehensive dental care for patients who suffer from complex dental problems, including teeth grinding.
-Teeth grinding, called bruxism, is a common symptom of a temporomandibular disorder (TMD), commonly known as TMJ.
+Dr. Brent Blaylock provides comprehensive dental care for patients who suffer from complex dental problems, including teeth grinding.
+Teeth grinding, called bruxism, is a common temporomandibular disorder (TMD) symptom, commonly known as TMJ.
+To learn more about how to treat TMJ disorders, see TMJ treatments.

 Although many patients do not realize they are grinding their teeth, there are several common signs of teeth grinding:

-When left untreated, bruxism can cause significant damage to teeth and contribute to painful symptoms like headaches and jaw pain.
-Stress can be a primary cause of teeth grinding, but an underlying TMD can sometimes lead to teeth grinding.
+When left untreated, bruxism can cause significant damage to teeth.
+It contributes to painful symptoms like headaches and jaw pain.
+Stress can primarily cause teeth grinding, but an underlying TMD can sometimes lead to teeth grinding.

 Lifestyle changes and relaxation techniques may help to reduce or stop your teeth from grinding.
-In many cases, though, professional treatment is needed to correct the source of the problem and repair damage caused by teeth grinding.
+However, professional evaluation is often necessary.
+A professional can fully correct the source of the problem and repair damage caused by teeth grinding.

-Dr. Blaylock frequently recommends a tooth-grinding mouth guard, or bite guard, to stop teeth grinding.
-A bite guard is a customized, removable appliance similar to a sports mouthguard that is made to fit over your teeth and prevent teeth grinding.
+Dr. Blaylock recommends a tooth-grinding mouthguard or bite guard to stop teeth grinding.
+A bite guard is a customized, removable appliance.
+It’s similar to a sports mouthguard and made to fit over your teeth and prevent teeth grinding.

-Most bite guards are worn at night, however, some patients find wearing their teeth-grinding mouth guards during high-stress situations beneficial.
-While there is a wide range of over-the-counter options for bite guards, a custom-made appliance will offer the best protection and be designed to address your individual dental health needs.
+You usually wear bite guards at night.
+However, some patients find wearing teeth-grinding mouthguards beneficial during high-stress situations.
+While there is a wide range of over-the-counter options for bite guards, a custom-made appliance will offer the best protection.
+Unlike over-the-counter options, we design this to address your individual dental health needs.

 Why should I choose to get a custom bite guard from a dentist?

-If you have been diagnosed with bruxism or a TMJ disorder, Dr. Blaylock will recommend a bite guard purchased through him.
-Even though there are many options to choose from online and in-store, it is best to get a custom-fit mouthguard from a dentist office.
+Dr. Blaylock recommends a custom bite guard from his office if you have been diagnosed with bruxism or a TMJ disorder.
+Even though there are many options to choose from, it is best to get a custom-fit mouthguard from a dentist office.

 No one can guarantee a more custom fit than a dentist.
 Dr. Blaylock and his staff have years of experience taking accurate molds of teeth.